matthew-bull/matthew-bull.github.io/about.md

 ### Patterns

-I have more recently instigated a working **pattern library** for a new University of Kent web theme.
+I have recently helped establish a living **pattern library** for a new University of Kent web theme.
 See [github.com/unikent/user-experience](https://github.com/unikent/user-experience).

 A new theme had been evolving in a number of directions, and there was a need to consolidate elements of these into a single, coherent library.
 The library will act as a developer resource, while at a higher level helping define how the new theme meets the needs of the Kent University brand, the various business stakeholders, and users of the website.